Streamlining the Clinical Logging Workflow

 FlowLeaflets–an organization started by medical students, for medical students

-FlowLeaflets, founded by medical students in July 2023, prints surgical logbooks with uniform templates to aid in detailed case planning across various surgeries.
+Founded in July 2023, Flowleaflets prints surgical logbooks with uniform templates to support detailed case planning across various surgeries during medical students' clinicial rotations.
 They currently have a total of five different logbook templates,

 What are Clinical Logbooks Used For?